rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 ### Umm, I never did manage that Open Refine stuff...

-In module 3, you used Notepad++ or Textwrangler, regular expressions, and OpenRefine to create a comma-separated value file like &mdash; `****.csv` &mdash; of the diplomatic correspondence of the Republic of Texas.
+In Module 3, you used Notepad++ or Textwrangler, regular expressions, and Open Refine to create a comma-separated value file like `****.csv` of the diplomatic correspondence of the Republic of Texas.
 The final version of the file you created has a row for each letter listed in the volume, and in each row the name of the sender and the recipient.
 The file should look like this:

 ```
 source,target